Key Takeaways

 When Do You Need a Financial Advisor?

 Many people wonder if hiring a financial advisor is necessary.
-While not everyone needs one, here are some situations where professional financial advice can be beneficial:
+While not everyone needs one, there are situations where professional guidance can help:

-- You’ve experienced a major life event – Marriage, inheritance, career change, or the birth of a child often require financial adjustments.
+- You have experienced a major life event: Marriage, an inheritance, a career change, or the birth of a child can all lead to changes in your finances.

-- You’re starting to invest – A financial advisor can help you develop a personalized investment strategy that aligns with your risk tolerance and future goals.
+- You are starting to invest: A financial advisor can help you build an investment strategy that matches your risk level and long-term goals.

 How to Choose the Right Financial Advisor